 The fashion industry can place a lot of weight on newness, with a constant quest for the next It thing, the next big designer, and the trend we'll be wearing in six, 12 or 18 months' time.
 We are, however, slowly seeing a shift in how we think about shopping, with an emphasis on longevity and wearability over viral pieces.
 Building a wardrobe of classics can offer a more sustainable approach to fashion.

 This is why we launched our Survival of the Chicest series, which highlights the items we think will always rise high above trends, making them the perfect pieces to invest in and add to your capsule (or not-so-capsule) wardrobe.
-We've already covered the basics (think leather jackets, trench coats, Breton T-shirts, little black dresses and white shirts), and next, up we're giving you a rundown on the classic designer bags that will always be in style.
+We've already covered the basics (think leather jackets, trench coats, Breton T-shirts, little black dresses and white shirts), and next up we're giving you a rundown on the classic designer bags that will always be in style.

 A designer handbag is a big purchase, as they tend to cost £800+ when you're dealing with brands like Gucci and Loewe.
 This means you want to be sure you choose a bag you'll love and treasure forever—one that's not only practical but will slot within your existing wardrobe.
 If you're in the position to invest in a designer bag, you'll probably want to put some thought into this decision.
-Below we have done some research for you and identified nine classic bags that have only become more and more popular with age.
+Below we have done some research for you and identified twelve classic bags that have only become more and more popular with age.
 There are bags that were created over 100 years ago and some that are just a few years old, but they're all modern classics that will always be considered the height of chic.

 JW Anderson has turned Loewe's handbag department into a greatest hits collection, but it's arguably the Hammock bag that will be his real legacy.
 This has an interchangeable silhouette, which means it can double as a shoulder bag and a tote bag, and it now comes in dozens of colours and textures.